csalvador58/uw-jscript310b-final-project-my-pantry/README.md

 - Nutritional Analysis API
   Source: https://www.edamam.com

-## Recap:
+## Recap

-This project was created as have a passion for cooking as I do for coding.
+This project was created for a Javascript course at [University of Washington - PCE](https://www.pce.uw.edu/).
 The intended requirements for the project was strictly HTML, CSS, and JS.
+My plan for this project is to continue iterating on design as I continue through my Full-Stack program.
+I love to cook and at times found myself needing a better way to track my pantry.
+Continue to follow my GitHub to see future versions of the app.

 Some highlights in this project:
 - Made use of JS classes for ingredients and recipes